Power Mac G4 Cube

 The Power Mac G4 Cube is a Mac personal computer sold by Apple Computer, Inc. between July 2000 and 2001.
-Designed by Jonathan Ive, the Cube was conceived by Apple chief executive officer (CEO) Steve Jobs, who held an interest in a powerful, miniaturized desktop computer.
-Apple's designers developed new technologies and manufacturing methods for the product—a 7.7 in cubic computer housed in clear acrylic glass.
-Apple positioned the Cube in the middle of its product range, between the consumer iMac G3 and the professional Power Mac G4.
-The Cube was announced to the general public at the Macworld Expo on July 19, 2000.
+The Cube was conceived as a miniaturized but powerful computer by Apple chief executive officer (CEO) Steve Jobs and designed by Jony Ive.
+Apple developed new technologies and manufacturing methods for the product—a 7.7 in cubic computer housed in clear polycarbonate.
+Apple positioned it in the middle of its product range, between the consumer iMac G3 and the professional Power Mac G4.
+The Cube was announced at the Macworld Expo on July 19, 2000.

-The Cube won awards and plaudits for its design upon release, but reviews noted the high cost of the machine compared to its power, its limited expandability, and cosmetic defects.
-The product was an immediate commercial failure, selling only 150,000 units before production was suspended within a year of its announcement.
-The Cube was one of the rare failures for the company under Jobs, after a successful period that brought the company back from the brink of bankruptcy.
-However, it ultimately proved influential to future Apple products, from the iPod to the Mac Mini.
-The Museum of Modern Art, located in New York City, holds a G4 Cube as part of its collection.
+The Cube won awards and plaudits for its design upon release, but reviews noted its high cost compared to its power, its limited expandability, and cosmetic defects.
+The product was an immediate commercial failure, with only 150,000 units sold before production was suspended within one year of its announcement.
+The Cube is one of the rare failures for the company under Jobs, after having avoided bankruptcy.
+However, it influenced future Apple products, from the iPod to the Mac Mini.
+The Museum of Modern Art and other museums hold Cubes in their collections.